cornQ/webuzo-server-setup/docs/webuzo-hostname-default-page-changing.md

 You can change the default page from the `Webuzo admin panel >> Users >> Web Template Editor`

+!!! note
-There you can write html code or upload html template.
+    There you can write HTML code or upload your own HTML template.